vsmjs/vsm-dictionary-uniprot/README.md

 dictIDs the `https://www.uniprot.org` dictID is not included, then an **empty array** of match objects is returned.

-Otherwise, an example of a URL string that is being built and send to Uniprot's REST API when requesting for `tp53`, is:
+Otherwise, an example of a URL string that is being built and send to UniProt's REST API when requesting for `tp53`, is:
 ```
 https://www.uniprot.org/uniprot/?query=tp53&columns=id%2Ccomment%28FUNCTION%29%2Cprotein%20names%2Cgenes%2Corganism%2Creviewed%2Centry%20name%2Cannotation%20score&sort=score&limit=20&offset=0&format=tab